Q-Smith/Arduino-MotorShield/README.md

 # Introduction

-This project is about how to control an Arduino Motor Shield using AVR C. As a complete beginner in microcontroller programming, this project will hopefully give me insight into the following:
+This project is about how to control an Arduino Motor Shield using AVR C. The project will hopefully give us insight into the following:

 1. Atmel AVR Chips
 	- Brief understanding of Datasheets